 Professor A. Ian Scott, an internationally acclaimed and pioneering chemist, came to Texas A&M University in 1977 and achieved worldwide renown for his work with vitamin B12, the essential life pigments chlorophyll and heme, the cancer drug taxol, and other important natural products.
-He was one of the early US chemists to apply the concepts and methodologies of chemistry to the study of biological systems and his research revolutionized both organic and natural product chemistry.
+He was one of the early US chemists to apply the concepts and methodologies of chemistry to the study of biological systems and his research revolutionized both organic and natural products chemistry.

-On Friday, October 19th, 2018 we celebrate the tremendous scientific contributions Scott made during his 30-year Texas A&M career, both to the University and to the international chemistry community, with the A. I. Scott Medal for Excellence in Biological Chemistry Symposium on September 27-28, 2019.
+We celebrate the tremendous scientific contributions Scott made during his 30-year-Texas A&M career, both to the University and to the international chemistry community, with the A. I. Scott Medal for Excellence in Biological Chemistry Symposium on September 27-28, 2019.
 Professor Benjamin Cravatt is the 2019 medalist.

 |1:00 pm||Poster Session|